 For some positions listed, a bachelor's degree or higher may be required.
 Use the Career and Program Explorer to see a full report for this career field.
 See links below chart for further guidance and/or connect with a Program Advisor to discuss career goals.

 Photographers use their technical expertise, creativity, and composition skills to produce and preserve images that tell a story or record an event.

-A suggested two-year course sequence for full-time students in Photography follows
+A suggested two-year course sequence for students in Photography follows

 Suggested Course Sequence

 - ENGL 101 - Introduction to College Writing 3 semester hours

 - GDES 116 - Digital Tools for the Visual Arts 4 semester hours (ARTD or HUMD)